Just for You

 Onondaga and Broome Community College partnered on two programs, an A.A.S. degree in Clinical Laboratory Technician and a certificate program in Histological Technician.
 Students fulfill the course requirements at Onondaga, and Broome assists students to complete all necessary clinical work in the Syracuse area.

 Onondaga signed a memorandum of agreement with Cayuga Community College to jointly provide the required coursework to educate and train health information technicians.
-Onondaga will provide the necessary instruction in Health Information Technology/Medical Records to students in the Cayuga cohort via the SUNY Learning Network and via on-site clinical lab instruction.
+Onondaga will provide the necessary instruction in Health Information Technology/Medical Records to students in the Cayuga cohort via the Open SUNY+ and via on-site clinical lab instruction.

 Onondaga and Paul Smith’s College signed an agreement which will allow students who graduate from Onondaga’s Hospitality Management program the opportunity to earn a bachelor’s degree from Paul Smith’s while attending classes at the Regional Higher Education Center on the Onondaga campus.
 This accelerated degree program will combine on-campus and online learning to afford students the ability to complete a bachelor’s degree in hotel, resort and tourism management within five semesters.

 Onondaga and St. John Fisher College signed a new partnership to offer the first doctoral program at the Regional Higher Education Center in Educational Leadership (Ed.D.).
 In addition, the institutions created a new 2+2 agreement that offers a direct pathway from Onondaga to St. John Fisher in 12 different bachelor’s degree programs.